Mentoring and Advocacy

 One-On-One Mentoring

 • Each tenure candidate is assigned a tenured faculty mentor.
 These mentors are considered tenure process neutral and do not fill out a peer evaluation or otherwise inform the tenure process.
 Each mentor-mentee pair is expected to maintain confidentiality and meet for at least two hours per quarter to support the candidate in those areas that the candidate most needs/wants support.
-These meetings may be online or on the phone until it is safe to meet on campus again.
+These meetings may be in-person, online, or on the phone depending on preference.

-• Tenure candidates are also encouraged to connect with Leslie Lum, the Mentoring Program Lead.
-Leslie is available to meet online or chat on the phone until it is safe to meet on campus again.
+• Tenure candidates are also encouraged to connect with Zhenzhen He-Weatherford, the Mentoring Program Lead.
 The Mentoring Lead is considered tenure process neutral and does not fill out a peer evaluation or otherwise inform the tenure process.

 Adjunct Mentoring Program